Why history? The return of the closet?

 Free, booking required

-Image: A macaroni dressed in a grotesque exaggeration of the prevailing fashion in the eighteenth century.
+Image: A macaroni dressed in a grotesque exaggeration of the prevailing fashion in the 18th century.
 Photo by Hulton Archive / Getty Images.
 Further information about the image is available.